GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/solid/Theory.rst

 .. math::
    \bm{\sigma^{n+1}} = \bm{\sigma}(\bm{\epsilon^{n+1}}).

-GEOSX will use this latter form in certain (highly-optimized) solvers when we know in advance that a linear elastic model is being applied.
+GEOSX will use this latter form in specific, highly-optimized solvers when we know in advance that a linear elastic model is being applied.
 The more general interface is the the default, however, as it can accommodate a much wider range of constitutive behavior within a common interface.